Competition 2025

 Art.
 III

-1. The duly completed registration form
+1. The duly completed registration online form

-2. A colour photo of the ensemble
+2. A black and white or colour photo

-3. A photocopy of the passport or other identity document of each member of the ensemble
+3. A photocopy of the passport or other identity document

-4. Short curriculum vitae (résumé) in Italian or English (max. one A4 page) of the ensemble and of each member
+4. Short curriculum vitae (résumé) in Italian or English (max. one A4 page)

 We do not request any enrolment or participation fee.